 If you had to name one thing that would help you become more organised and productive, my guess is your answer would be more time.
-Something that most of us these days never seem to have enough of.
-Time is one of those things that seems to just slip through our hands without us having any control over it.
+Something that most of us never seem to have enough of!
+Time is one of those things that seems to just slip through your fingers without having any control over it.

 Unfortunately, conjuring up a 26 hour day just isn't possible!
 But there are a variety of time management tips and strategies that will encourage you to be more productive and use your time more wisely.
 Today I'm sharing 13 of these time management strategies that you can start implementing today!

 Want to learn the step-by-step process for tackling the decluttering of any space in your home?
 Check out my online course 'Chaos to Calm'! >>

 Be prepared for the next day by creating a plan the night before that details how you will use your time.
 This way, you'll know exactly what you need and want to accomplish, rather than wasting time wondering which task you should start with.

 Create your to-do list by prioritizing your top 3 most important tasks.
 To make it even more specific, put the most important job first (that 'frog' you really need to swallow!), and focus solely on getting that task completed first.
 Try to avoid multi-tasking or jumping between the 3 top tasks.